Clostridial necrotizing enteritis: Diagnosis

 An abdominal x-ray shows multiple dilated loops of small bowel and gas.
 The abdomen can be tender, distended, and soft.
 A differential diagnosis can be an intussusception.

 Treatment

 Treatment involves suppressing the toxin-producing organisms with antibiotics such as penicillin G or metronidazole.
 About half of seriously ill patients require surgery for perforation, persistent intestinal obstruction, or failure to respond to the antibiotics.
 An investigational toxoid vaccine has been used successfully in some developing countries but is not available outside of research.

-Antibiotic therapy — For all infants with suspected or established NEC, initiating broad-spectrum antibiotics after obtaining appropriate specimens for culture is a suggested treatment.
+Antibiotic therapy: For all infants with suspected or established NEC, initiating broad-spectrum antibiotics after obtaining appropriate specimens for culture is a suggested treatment.
 The empiric antibiotic regimen should provide broad-spectrum coverage, including coverage for common causes of late-onset neonatal sepsis.
-The choice is also guided by the local susceptibility patterns (ie, the local antibiogram in a particular neonatal intensive care unit [NICU]).
+The choice is also guided by the local susceptibility patterns (i.e., the local antibiogram in a particular neonatal intensive care unit [NICU]).

-Acceptable empiric regimens include, but are not limited to, the following:
+Acceptable empiric regimens include the following: